VH-EAN. Lockheed L-1049H Constellation. c/n 4803.

 Registered to International Aerodyne Inc - December 31, 1964

-Leased to Alaska Airlines as registered operator
+Leased to Alaska Airlines as the registered operator

-Damaged beyond repair whilst landing at Kotzebue, Alaska - April 17, 1967
+The aircraft was damaged beyond repair whilst landing at Kotzebue, Alaska - April 17, 1967

 Observed at Kotzebue essentially complete with wings and tail on a mound of earth - 1978